Sergic25/ForceNewTab/README.md

 When you middle-click an element, the extension works through a chain of fallbacks in order, stopping as soon as it finds a URL to open:

-1. **Real links are ignored** — if the clicked element is a genuine `<a href>` link, the extension does nothing and lets the browser handle it natively as it normally would.
+1. **Real links are ignored** — if the clicked element is a genuine `<a href>` link, the extension does nothing and lets the browser handle it natively.
+(Opens in new tab by default)

 2. **`data-*` attribute scan** — checks the clicked element and its ancestors for common URL attributes like `data-href`, `data-url`, `data-link`, `data-navigate` etc.